US beats Russia 3-2 in world junior hockey | WHIZ News

 “I knew yesterday that I was going to play,” From said.
 “It was hard to come into the game at first because I didn’t play for some time.
 (My injury) happened on the first day of training camp.”

 Joachim Blichfeld and Nikolaj Krag each had a goal and an assist for Denmark.
-After opening with a 6-1 loss to Sweden, Denmark beat defending champion Finland 3-2 on Tuesday.
+After opening with a 6-1 loss to Sweden, Denmark beat Finland 3-2 on Tuesday.

 Martin Necas and Filip Hronek scored for the Czech Republic.